Jkutkut/Xun-GuiTos/README.md

         - Icon added.
         - Bug with voteBtn-ids' fixed.
         - New logic to change the vote UI using the vote function only.
+        - Vote btns now become smaller if the other one is selected.
+        - Both weapons and players imgs now using better randomizer.
     - Node-Red:
         - bugs fixed and new logic to remove players manually.
     - RootMenu: